Post-mortems to begin on 39 victims found in truck near London

 Police said the cab unit of the truck was driven over from Dublin on Sunday, entering Britain in North Wales.
 It picked up the trailer in Purfleet shortly after midnight on Wednesday.

-The National Crime Agency, which targets serious and organized crime, said it was helping the investigation and working urgently to identify any gangs involved.
+The National Crime Agency, which targets serious and organised crime, said it was helping the investigation and working urgently to identify any gangs involved.

 Reporting by Michael Holden; editing by Guy Faulconbridge